Juan José Ríos: History

 Between the years of 1946 and 1951 several peasants from Los Mochis, 18 de Marzo and San Miguel Zapotitlán towns, Ahome Municipality; and La Louisiana town, El Fuerte Municipality, requested to the Agricultural Department that they be granted with plots to sow in Ejido Las Vacas.
 And between the years of 1953 and 1954, Agricultural Department granted all of the 672 people who had requested plots.

 Several towns in El Fuerte and Choix Municipalities were affected when Miguel Hidalgo Dam construction started.
 Its construction was divided in two phases: the first one was in the years of 1952 to 1956, and the second one in the years of 1956 to 1964.

-The affected towns by dam construction in El Fuerte Municipality were: El Mahome, San Felipe, Gipago y Peñasco, Rincón de Sinaloita and Los Mezcales.
-The affected towns in Choix Municipality were: El Pajarito, Baca, Caballihuasa, Toro, Picachos and El Sauz.
+The affected towns by dam construction in El Fuerte Municipality were: El Máhone, San Felipe, Gipago y Peñasco, Rincón de Sinaloíta and Los Mezcales.
+The affected towns in Choix Municipality were: El Pajarito, Baca, Caballihuasa, Toro, Picachos and El Sáuz.
 The towns which were affected, their inhabitants were located in different ejidos, as it was in Ejido Las Vacas and its nearby ejidos.